A Woman of Firsts

 Similarly to Obama, Harris has been the target of racist and hateful attacks ranging from U.S. residents to politicians.
 Barry Presgraves, the mayor or Luray, Virginia, posted on Facebook that Biden had “announced Aunt Jemima as his running mate.”

 These attacks are not new: throughout her career Harris has faced criticism centering on both her race and gender.
 But many, including Hillary Clinton, have assured Harris can handle it.
 In her speech at the 2020 DNC Convention, Harris credited her mother with raising her and her sister “to be proud, strong, Black women.”

 In a political sphere riddled with name-calling and pointed defamation, it’s not surprising that a woman like Kamala Harris has heard it all.
-But, what’s striking is that her nomination was expected to thrill a progressive population yet turned out a lukewarm reception.
+But what’s striking is that her nomination which was expected to thrill a progressive population turned out a lukewarm reception.

 Cardinal among the faults that liberal voters have found with Harris is her prosecution history.
 In her first three years as San Francisco’s district attorney, the city’s conviction rate rose from 52 to 67 percent.
 Harris prosecuted for truancy, convicting parents who didn’t send their children to school.
 This is a far cry from the defund-the-police mantra that has become a pillar of the liberal movement.

 Harris has also upset both sides of the capital punishment debate.
 She publicly opposed the death penalty and refused to implement it in 2004 against a man who had shot and killed a police officer, much to the fury of the police.
 But she has also taken action to uphold the death penalty, choosing not to support measures to end it in a case in 2014.